 ALERT: New PPP Guidance Issued

 On May 13, 2020, the SBA extended the repayment date to May 18, 2020.
 On May 5, 2020, SBA announced an extension of one week, to May 14, 2020, if an applicant wants to repay a PPP loan.
-Per FAQ #43, borrowers do not need to apply for the extension and additional guidance will be provided by SBA on how it will review the certification prior to May 14, 2020.
+Per FAQ #43, borrowers do not need to apply for the extension and add

 The Small Business Administration on April 26 updated its FAQs to provide some clarity about program specifications.
 Click here and scroll to question 31 for full details.